SatriaAPN/my-simple-blog/README.md

 Docker-Compose up --build
 ```
 4. After all the services has running, you then can access the frontend in the localhost:3000
+5. you can try use admin user with this credentials: email=admin@example.com password=admin123

 ## System Overview
 This is an simplified overview of the system microservices architecture.